-Venezuela's currency is the Bolivar Fuerte (VEF), which replaced the Bolivar (VEB) in January 2008.
-The revaluation means that Bs.
-1,000 becomes Bs F 1.
+Venezuela's currency is the Bolívar Soberano (VES), which replaced the Bolivar Fuerte (VEF) in August 2018.
 It is divided into 100 centimos.
-US dollars are the most favoured foreign currency so it is best to have cash and travellers cheques in US$.
-Foreign currency and cheques can be changed at bureau de change offices found in most larger cities and tourist destinations.
-Some banks (e.g. Banco Mercantil) will now buy US dollars for bolivares or sell bolivares against a foreign credit card; some major hotels will also swap US dollars for bolivares.
+US dollars are the most favoured foreign currency so it is best to have cash in USD.
+Foreign currency can be changed at bureau de change offices found in most larger cities and tourist destinations.
+Some banks will now buy US dollars for bolivares or sell bolivares against a foreign credit card; some major hotels will also swap US dollars for bolivares.
 Banks are usually open Monday to Friday.
-It is best to obtain local currency where possible before travelling, and bolivars should be exchanged before exiting Venezuela.
-There are ATMs in the cities (however some travellers have experienced problems using them), and most credit cards, including MasterCard/Eurocard, American Express and Visa, are accepted in major cities.
-Diners Club has more limited acceptance.
-Visitors are also warned that there is a serious problem with credit card fraud.
+Bolivars should be exchanged before exiting Venezuela.
+There are ATMs in the cities (however some travellers have experienced problems using them), and most credit cards, including MasterCard/Eurocard and Visa, are accepted in major cities.
+Visitors are also warned that there is a serious problem with credit card fraud and using credit/debit cards will greatly increase trip expenses.

 Currency Exchange Rates